munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 - The code above is an example of multiple inheritance as the parent class, VehicleDetails, inherits to multiple child classes, Cycle and Car.
 - The Cycle and Car child classes take on the attributes and methods of the parent class, VehicleDetails.
 - The child classes, Cycle and Car, are derived from the parent class, VehicleDetails.
 - The child classes, Cycle and Car, extend the attributes of the parent class.
-For instance both classes use the brand, colour and model.
+For instance both classes use the brand, colour and model attributes.
 - The child classes inherit the parent class' attributes but can also specify methods that are unique to themselves.
 For instance, the Cycle class specifies the print_cycle_details method and the Car class specifies the print_car_details method.

 #### 4. If you had to make a program that could vote for the top three funniest people in the office, how would you do that?
 How would you make it possible to vote on those people?
 To make a program that could vote for the top three funniest people in the office, I would start by creating some user stories, for instance:
    - As an employee working in the office, I want to be able to check who the funniest people in the office are, so that I know if I am considered to be funny.
-- As a manager in the office, I want to be able to analyse the overall votes, so that I know which individuals to award a prize to.
+   - As a manager in the office, I want to be able to analyse the overall votes, so that I know which individuals to award prizes to for their comedy skills.

 - The first user story above essentially requires the ability for an employee to be able to check the cumulative votes.
 - The second user story above requires the office manager to be able to use the overall votes to reward employees.

-- As one can start writing the code for the backend or the frontend of a software in any order, all tasks above can be completed simultaneously, by three separate individuals in the development team.
+- As one can start writing the code for the backend or the frontend of a software in any order, all tasks required to create a program can be completed simultaneously, by separate individuals in the development team.

 - To build a simple prototype of a program that could vote for the top three funniest people in the office, I would follow the agile methodology because it helps analyse and improve products whilst they’re going through different phases of development.
    - This methodology enables one to produce more valuable products for customers by following an incremental approach.

-- Each sprint would last two weeks.
+- Each sprint would last one to four weeks.
 A sprint is a short period of time when a scrum team works to complete a set amount of work.
 - Each sprint would start with a sprint planning meeting - this would be conducted before every sprint and would be attended by the scrum master, the development team and the product owner.
    - These individuals would all select the high priority items from the product backlog in such a way that the development team can deliver them in one single sprint.
       - The list of selected items is known as the sprint backlog.
-The development team works on the sprint backlog throughout the sprint.
+The development team would work on the sprint backlog throughout the sprint.
-- During the sprint, every day, a daily scrum meeting is held.
+- During the sprint, every day, a daily scrum meeting would be held.
 In this meeting each participant would answer 3 questions: what they did yesterday, what they'll do today, and the issues facing the developers.
 - The outcome of the sprint would be a potentially shippable product.
-Whether or not the product is ready to be shipped depends on whether the product owner wants to ship the product or add more features to the product.
+Whether the product is ready to be shipped depends on whether the product owner wants to ship the product or add more features to the product.
-- Finally, after the sprint has taken place, the sprint review and sprint retrospective occur.
+- Finally, after the sprint has taken place, the sprint review and sprint retrospective would occur.
    - In the sprint review, the scrum team would showcase what it has accomplished during the sprint - this may include a demo of new features added to the product.
    - In the sprint retrospective, the team contemplate on what went well, what went badly and what could be improved.
-The objective of a sprint retrospective is to improve the sprints held in the future.
+The objective of a sprint retrospective would be to improve the sprints held in the future.

 - I would make a program that could vote for the top three funniest people in the office with the help of a class as shown below.
    - Below, to cast a vote, the vote_for_a_person method would be called and passed a name.